-- Go to www.tennesseecce.org - Under the Youth In Government tab, click on Middle School. - Select the link for your conference's registration- if your school is not listed, please contact edugger@tennesseecce.org - You must fill out all sections of registration in the correct format for it to go through.
-Advisors and students are welcome to use your school's address and phone number.
+- Go to www.tennesseecce.org - Under the Youth In Government tab, click on Middle School. - Select the link for your conference - Select the link for registration- if your school is not listed, please contact edugger@tennesseecce.org - You must fill out all sections of registration in the correct format for it to go through.